w3f/polkadot-wiki/docs/learn/learn-DOT-KSM-bridge.md

 It is always the sending chain that pays for rewards for the relayers.
 The sending chain pays at both ends of the bridge from its sovereign accounts on each Bridge Hub.
-For example Polkadot Asset Hub (PAH) → Kusama Asset Hub (KAH) transfer involves relayers getting rewards from PAH's sovereign account on Polkadot Bridge Hub (PBH) and rewards from PAH's sovereign account on Kusama Bridge Hub (KBH).
+For example Polkadot Asset Hub (PAH) → Kusama Asset Hub (KAH) transfer will involve rewards from PAH's sovereign account on Polkadot Bridge Hub (PBH) and rewards from PAH's sovereign account on Kusama Bridge Hub (KBH).
 It is the responsibility of Polkadot OpenGov to replenish the funds of PAH's sovereign account on both the bridge hubs (PBH and KBH).
 Similarly, KAH